LgCIPHER/PRAW_IMG/README.md

 ### What the Script Does

+The script offers three main operation modes:

+1. **Scrape New Images**

-1. Reads subreddit names from `sub_list.csv`
+   - Reads subreddit names from `sub_list.csv`
-2. For each subreddit, scrapes the top posts for image URLs
+   - Connects to Reddit using secure credentials
+   - For each subreddit:
+     - Scrapes top posts with progress visualization
-3. Validates images (removes deleted/broken links)
+     - Validates images and checks for deletions
-4. Filters out duplicates within the same subreddit
+     - Filters by supported formats and domains
+     - Detects and removes duplicates
-5. Saves results to individual CSV files: `{subreddit}_img_list.csv`
+   - Saves to individual CSV files: `{subreddit}_img_list.csv`
-6. Creates a summary file: `new_img.csv` with newly found images
+   - Creates a summary file: `new_img.csv`

+2. **Clean Existing CSVs**

+   - Scans all existing subreddit CSV files
+   - Checks each URL for validity and accessibility
+   - Removes broken or deleted image links
+   - Updates CSV files with clean data

+3. **Combined Operation**
+   - Performs both scraping and cleaning in sequence
+   - Ensures completely clean and up-to-date results

 ### Output Files